Pickleball's popularity pops on area courts

 A professional league, known as Major League Pickleball, was founded in 2021.
 According to Fox Business and Forbes, athletes like Tom Brady, LeBron James, and Patrick Mahomes are investing in league teams.

-Locally, Patriot Place will be hosting the Patriot Place Pickleball Classic powered by ELEVEN-0 through Sunday.
-The event will be a variety of reserved court play, clinics and a three-day tournament for all levels in mixed doubles, women’s doubles and men’s doubles with top teams taking home medals, according to a press release.
+Locally, Patriot Place hosted the Patriot Place Pickleball Classic powered by ELEVEN-0 over the weekend.
+The event included a variety of reserved court play, clinics and a three-day tournament for all levels in mixed doubles, women’s doubles and men’s doubles with top teams taking home medals, according to a press release.

 “Pickleball is the fastest-growing sport in America, and we just had to get in on the fun,” said Brian Earley, vice president and general manager of Patriot Place.